yangliuy/aNMM-CIKM16/README.md

 - vectorDimen: number of word vector dimensions in the pre-trained word embedding.
 - runModelType:

 Validation-- In this run type, the test data is validFile.
 We want to tune hyper-parameters with the validFile.

 Testing-- In this run type, the test data is testFile.
 We want to do prediction on testFile with the optimal parameters learned on validFile.

 Sample parameters:
   ```
 For aNMM1:
 java -jar aNMM1.jar data/TRECQA/ModelInputData/trecqa.queries data/TRECQA/ModelInputData/train-less-than-40.manual-edit.qsent data/TRECQA/ModelInputData/dev-less-than-40.manual-edit.qsent data/TRECQA/ModelInputData/test-less-than-40.manual-edit.qsent data/TRECQA/WordVec/wiki_skipgram_win5_dim200.vec data/TRECQA/ModelRes/output_v41_anmm1/ TRECQA V4-1 600 200 Validation

 For aNMM2:
 java -jar aNMM2.jar data/TRECQA/ModelInputData/trecqa.queries data/TRECQA/ModelInputData/train-less-than-40.manual-edit.qsent data/TRECQA/ModelInputData/dev-less-than-40.manual-edit.qsent data/TRECQA/ModelInputData/test-less-than-40.manual-edit.qsent data/TRECQA/WordVec/wiki_skipgram_win5_dim200.vec data/TRECQA/ModelRes/output_v51_anmm2/ TRECQA V5-1 200 200 Validation
   ```

 Note that you can find most of the input files under data/TRECQA/ModelInputData/.
 The pre-trained word embedding files are too large to be uploaded to Github (max file limit = 100 MB).
-You can generate the word embedding files by yourself using the tool and data (Wiki Dump) in https://code.google.com/archive/p/word2vec/ .
+You can generate the word embedding files by yourself using the tool and data (Wiki Dump) in https://code.google.com/archive/p/word2vec/ or use the [Glove embedding](http://nlp.stanford.edu/projects/glove/).
 You can also contact me to get the word embedding files I used.

 ###　Run by importing this project into Eclipse